Second hand vehicles dealer licence

 Unfortunately we are unable to accept payment by BACs, cheques or cash.

 The application will not be considered complete until the fee is paid.

 You can apply for second-hand motor vehicle dealer licence to be granted or renewed in paper or online.

 Your completed application form need to be accompanied by cheque or postal order for the appropriate fee.

 Apply in paper

-To apply in paper print and complete second hand motor vehicle application form (pdf 255KB).
-Please send your competed form to:
+To apply in paper, print and complete the second hand motor vehicle application form (pdf 255KB).
+Please send your completed form to:

 Legal and People

-You can apply for a second hand motor vehicle dealer licence online on GOV.UK website however we may require to request additional information due to the limitations of the online system.
+You can apply for a second hand motor vehicle dealer licence online, however we may require to request additional information due to the limitations of the online system.